vntasis/stan-nf/README.md

 ## Stan version

-Current CmdStan version built inside the docker image 2.28.0
+The current CmdStan version built inside the docker image is 2.28.0